As someone deeply involved in managing WordPress sites, I’ve personally experienced the critical need for reliable email delivery.

 Pricing

 Zoho Mail has a Forever Free plan that’s awesome for small sites.
 You can create up to 5 users without payment.
 Keep in mind that adding a 6th user means you have to pay for all 6 users—not just the extra one.
+Paid plans start at $1/user per month, and nonprofit pricing is also available.

-What About Gmail?
+What about Gmail?

 If you’re wondering why Gmail isn’t recommended as the best email service for WordPress, it’s because of the sending limits and the general limits of its API.

 Gmail is not designed for transactional email, and that’s reflected in the sending limits it has.
 For example, Gmail customers are limited to 500 emails a day on free plans, and there’s a limit of 2,000 emails a day for Workspace.

 Since those limits are shared across all Google products, you can hit the limit a lot faster than you’d expect.
 Gmail works great for WordPress SMTP if your usage is quite low.
 But for transactional email, the providers we listed above will usually give you better reliability and capacity.

 Next, Create Your DNS Records

 Now you know the best transactional email providers for your WordPress site, you’ll want to set up the right DNS records so that your emails don’t go to spam.
+To help with that, we’ve got a guide on how to make a DMARC record.

 Ready to fix your emails?
 Get started today with the best WordPress SMTP plugin.
 If you don’t have the time to fix your emails, you can get full White Glove Setup assistance as an extra purchase, and there’s a 14-day money-back guarantee for all paid plans.